Cancer Research UK logo.

 Stage 2 anal cancer

-Stage 2 anal cancer means the cancer is larger than 2cm and hasn't spread to any nearby tissue, lymph nodes or other organs.
-It is divided into 2 groups - 2A and 2B.
+A stage 2 anal cancer is larger than 2cm and hasn't spread to nearby tissue, lymph nodes or other organs.
+Stage 2 is split into 2A and 2B.
+Chemoradiotherapy is the main treatment.

 Anal cancer can start in different cell types.
-This information is for squamous cell cancer Open a glossary item which is the most common type of anal cancer.
+This information is for which is the most common type of anal cancer.

 TNM staging